About the author

 See under External link later on this page for a comedy set in 1960s London that illustrates where I grew up until about eight years old.

-After we moved from north London, where my dad lived, to the central south coast of England, where my grandparents (on my mother’s side) had retired, at eight years old I was surrounded by fir trees, sandstone ridges and quarries, and disused air raid shelters – instead of (or rather, as well as) streets of houses and shops.
+We took the steam train down from London to where our grandparents (on my mother’s side) had retired on the south coast.
+Eventually, we moved in with them.
+At eight years old I was surrounded by fir trees, sandstone ridges and quarries, and disused air raid shelters – instead of (or rather, as well as) streets of houses and shops.
 It was far less confining than a north London street, but the move came with a cost that soon became apparent, even to me at that age.
 North London in the early 1960s was not the intellectual and cosmopolitan utopia of popular belief though.
 A random counter example was Margaret, one of our next door neighbors (in those multi-story apartments) who my mother often heard crying at night over her baby son, blinded in one eye by other children wielding sticks when she left him unattended in his pram in the street while she went into a shop.

 …he drew the symbols of provincial life (a calendar draped in spider webs) and of Parisian life (a speedometer powered by a 300-horsepower engine, held in place by a naked woman).